Neal Shapiro

-Neal B. Shapiro is the president and CEO of WNET.
+Neal B. Shapiro is the President Emeritus of WNET.
 He worked previously as the president of NBC News and the executive producer for Dateline NBC.
 Prior to this Shapiro spent 13 years as a news producer at ABC News.

 Early life

 Shapiro was born to a practicing Jewish family and raised in Delmar, New York.
 He attended Bethlehem Central High School graduating in 1976.
 He went on to graduate magna cum laude from Tufts University in 1980, with degrees in history and political science.

 Career with ABC

 Shapiro worked with ABC News from 1980 until 1993, where he eventually became a producer for PrimeTime Live.
 He also produced for Nightline and spent time working in the Chicago news bureau.

 Career with NBC

 Executive producer of Dateline NBC

 In 1993 he was named the executive producer of Dateline NBC, and worked to address the aftermath of a series of dismissals at NBC regarding a fake news story produced by the show.
 According to his alma mater, "Shapiro oversaw the production of several major breaking-news stories, such as the Oklahoma City bombing, the death of Princess Diana, the Columbine tragedy, the war in Kosovo, and the Clinton impeachment trial when he worked as the executive producer of the Emmy Award winning Dateline.
 He also served as the executive producer for several hour-long specials, including reports on corporate layoffs in America, migrant farm workers, and welfare reform."

 In 1998 Shapiro took the show from one night to five nights per week, producing about 800 news stories per year.
 Upon the expansion of the program, Shapiro stated that the news magazines of each of the major American networks had each pushed the genre, and helped Dateline become a nightly primetime program.
 That year the New York Times said that, "Under Mr. Shapiro's guiding hand – and not always to the delight of media critics – Dateline has rewritten the rules of the news magazine show."
 In a later article, the New York Times said of Shapiro's time at Dateline that he "presided over the expansion of that show to multiple nights, a trend that was later followed by newsmagazines at both ABC and CBS.
 Under Mr. Shapiro, "Dateline" won 25 Emmy Awards 19 Edward R. Murrow Awards, three Columbia-DuPont awards" and a Gerald Loeb Award.